magic-script/magic-script-components-react-native/README.md

 	```

-7. Replace `index.js` file with the following content:
+7. Replace `index.js` content with the following:
 	```
 	import React from 'react';
 	import { MagicScript } from './proxy';
-	import MyApp from './src_mobile/app';
+	import MyApp from './App';

 	MagicScript.registerApp('AwesomeProject', <MyApp />, false);

 	```

-8. Delete `App.js` and `app.json` files since they are not required
+8. Delete `app.json` file since it's not required
 9. In the `./android/build.gradle` file set `minSdkVersion` to 24
 10. Open `android/app/src/main/AndroidManifest.xml` file and add the following **between** the `<application>` tags: